Canon D30 vs Nikon D100

 Studio photographers will appreciate that the Canon D30 (unlike the D100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D30 and the D100 have been discontinued, but can regularly be found used on eBay.
+Both the D30 and the D100 have been discontinued, but can regularly be found used on ebay.
 The D30 was replaced by the Canon D60, while the D100 was followed by the Nikon D200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the D30 and D100 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Nikon D100 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon D30 or the Nikon D100 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.